-- · Make sure it has tires in good conditions.
-Notice if it has enough tread, if there are any tears, and if there are any bulges on the side wall.
+- · Make sure it has tires in good condition.
+Notice if it has enough tread if there are any tears and if there are any bulges on the side wall.
 Make sure you have the right tire pressure.

 - · Make sure it has brake pads that are not worn or need to be replaced.